saulteafarmer/tangerine/README.md

 # Tangerine Rust Server

-**Welcome to Tangerine**, a unique Rust server that blends PvE-focused gameplay with Bitcoin education.
-By seamlessly integrating Bitcoin concepts into the Rust mechanics, Tangerine offers players a hands-on approach to understanding Bitcoin while engaging in a competitive and survival-oriented environment.The server strikes a balance between education and entertainment, making complex Bitcoin concepts accessible and engaging.
+**Welcome to Tangerine**, a unique Rust server that offers an innovative blend of PvE and PvP gameplay through its dynamic War Mode.
+This system allows players to tailor their experience by choosing between cooperative survival or competitive combat, creating a versatile and engaging environment.
+Alongside this, Tangerine integrates Bitcoin mechanics into Rust, offering players a hands-on approach to understanding Bitcoin while thriving in a competitive survival world.
+The server strikes a balance between education, entertainment, and dynamic interactions.

 ## 🌟 Key Features

-### 🛡️ PvE Focus
+### 🛡️ War Mode: PvE and PvP Coexistence
-- **Roam Freely**: Gather resources and explore the map without constant PvP threats.
-PvP zones are restricted to monuments, where higher-end rewards await.
-- **Raid Restriction**: Player bases are protected from other player damage once upgraded to Wood or higher.
-Raid Protection will end after the last weekend of the wipe.
+- **Dynamic Gameplay**: Players can choose between PvE and PvP modes, ensuring everyone has an experience tailored to their preferences.
+- **Customizable Protections**: PvE players enjoy specific protections and restrictions to maintain a balanced gameplay environment.
+- **Zone-Specific Modes**: Certain areas, such as monuments or events, enforce PvP mode for you and your base
+- **Toggle On-Demand**: Players can use the /flag command to switch between PvE and PvP modes when they are in the safety of a safezone.
+- **Choose Teammates Wisely**: Be cautious when forming teams.
+If one teammate switches to PvP mode, the entire team is automatically placed into PvP mode as well.
+Coordination and trust are key to maintaining your preferred playstyle.

 ### 🛠️ Bitcoin Mining
-- **Generate Hash**: Deploy your own Bitcoin mining rig and upgrade your PSU and hashboards to generate hash.
-Maximize your in-game earnings!
-- **Redeem Your Hash**: Visit the community center at Outpost or Bandit Camp turn your mined hash in to be counted
-- **Real Bitcoin Rewards**: Players compete to earn each block's reward.
-Each SteamID's share of the total hash turned in determines the Blood they can claim in the next block.
+- **Scrap Mining**: Authorized players who deploy an in-game computer station will find it functions as a scrap miner.
+- **Start Mining**: To begin, provide the computer station with 10 units of power and sit down to enable mining.
+Monitor your rig's temperature carefully—if it overheats, it will explode!
+You can turn it off or remove power to prevent further heating.
+- **Upgrade Your Rig**: Players can find various mining equipment across the map to enhance their rigs.
+These upgrades include increasing mining speed or improving cooling systems.
+Higher-tier equipment can be found in events and raidable bases.
+- **Scrap for Bitcoin**: Players now trade in scrap to earn Bitcoin.
+Bring your scrap to Outpost or Bandit Camp to turn it in, just like with paper or hash in the past.

 ### 🩸 Blood = Satoshis